jindal013/jaxformer-website-v2/_pages/index.md

 ## Overview

-Here’s how the guide is structured:
+Here's how the guide is structured:

 - **[Part 1: Tokenization at Scale](tokenization)** — how to preprocess massive datasets, shard them, and checkpoint safely for distributed training.
 - **[Part 2: Base Model](base_model)** — building a transformer in JAX with modules like RMSNorm, RoPE, and Multi-latent Attention.